HMS Online Fall Foray

 Only mushrooms found within Indiana are eligible.
 You do not have to be from Indiana to participate.

 For all prizes, a species can only be added to your total if you have photographs of the specimen fresh and you save and dry the physical collection.
-Our goal here is to not only see interesting mushrooms, but to allow this event to have lasting scientific value.
+Our goal here is to not only see interesting mushrooms, but to allow this event to have long-lasting scientific value.
 This can only be done if specimens are saved.
 This requires organization, but if you follow our suggested protocols above, it should be a fairly easy process for you.

 For the daily winners, individuals can win more than one prize, but an individual species will only be counted once per county for the duration of the event.
 Example: If you win on Monday collecting in Marion County, you could still win other prizes throughout the week, but you would have to make collections in a different county.
 Any species you found in Marion County could not be used again towards your totals for the rest of the week, even if it is from a different location in the same county.